nbanks062523/code_review_wk12/README.md

   1. In your visual studio terminal of your choice, create and activate a virtual environment in your repository folder by typing the following commands:
      1. python3.10 -m venv <virtual environment name>
      2. source <virtual environment name>/bin/activate
   2. Run the setup.sh file by typing ./setup.sh.
-This scripts sets up your environment and installs the necessary components
+This script sets up your environment and installs the necessary components
   3. Create the following new directories in the same folder:
      1. ./logs
      2. ./plugins